Does Medicare Cover Elbow Braces ?

 It covers a whole range of safety issues, about setting up the bathroom, hazards to look out for, safety products, and a few tips on how to go about it.
 You can find that here.

-What types of equipment does Original Medicare Part B cover for use in the home ?
+What equipment does Medicare cover for use in the home ?

 - be able to withstand constant use over a sustained period of time – durable